BND Hamburger Icon

 Overtime pay

-Hourly employees are nonexempt from the federal Fair Labor Standards Act (FLSA), so you must pay them overtime.
-Both you and these employees must track the hours they work, and you must pay time-and-a-half for all time an employee works beyond 40 hours in a workweek.
+Without solid employee attendance tracking, you may not pay your staff members accurately.
+Hourly employees are nonexempt from the federal Fair Labor Standards Act (FLSA), so you must give them overtime pay.
+Both you and these employees must track the hours they work, and you must pay time and a half for all time they work beyond 40 hours in a workweek.
 For example, if an employee who makes $20 an hour works 45 hours during a workweek, you must pay them $30 (their usual $20 wage multiplied by 1.5) for each of those final five hours.
+Some of the best time and attendance software do these overtime calculations for you.

-Salaried professionals are exempt from the FLSA’s overtime provisions, which is another reason why tracking attendance matters more for hourly than salaried employees.
+Salaried professionals are exempt from the FLSA’s overtime provisions, which is one reason why tracking attendance often matters more for hourly workers than salaried employees.
 Learn more in this guide to exempt employees.

 Absenteeism